awslabs/aws-encryption-sdk-specification/framework/cmm-interface.md

 The CMM MUST ensure that the decryption materials returned are valid.

-- The decryption materials returned MUST follow the specification for [data structures/decryption-materials](structures.md#decryption-materials).
+- The decryption materials returned MUST follow the specification for [decryption-materials](structures.md#decryption-materials).
 - The value of the plaintext data key MUST be non-NULL.
 - The plaintext data key returned MUST correspond with at least one of the encrypted data keys.
     - The is typically done by constructing a CMM that uses keyrings/master keys.